buy the book ribbon

 • Deploying a new version of the code to an existing server

-Ultimately, infrastructure-as-code tools can let you automate both of these, but for the purposes of this book, we can live with manual provisioning.
+Infrastructure-as-code tools can let you automate both of these, but the provisioning parts tend to be quite vendor-specific, so for the purposes of this book, we can live with manual provisioning.

 I should probably stress once more that deployment is something that varies a lot, and that as a result there are few universal best practices for how to do it.
 So, rather than trying to remember the specifics of what I’m doing here, you should be trying to understand the rationale, so that you can apply the same kind of thinking in the specific future circumstances you encounter.